OnyekaEkesi/Electricity_shortfall_Project/README.md

 ## Result

-We were able to visualize the three hourly shortfall by days of the week from the dataset as seen in the graph below:
+We were able to visualize the three hourly shortfall by 24 hours in day from the dataset as seen in the graph below:

 <p align = 'center'>
 <img width="700" height="400" src = 'https://github.com/OnyekaEkesi/Pics_for_github_project_readme/blob/main/load-shortfall/insight.jpg?raw=true'>